gisaia/ARLAS-workshop/README.md

 The workshop's aim is to present ARLAS's capabilities to explore big volumes of geo-spatial data using an analytic and geo-analytic approach.

-The first part of the workshop will be a global presentation of the solution with and different use cases in which it is used, and then a technical presentation.
+The first part of the workshop will be a global presentation of the solution and different use cases in which it is used, and then a technical presentation.

 In the second part, we will explore data of :